chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 }
 ```

-To execute a block statement, the interpreter creates a new environment, setting the current one as its "parent"; executes the body of the block within this environment; and then restores the initial environment at the end of the block.
+To execute a block statement (a sequence of statements inside a block), the interpreter creates a new environment, setting the current one as its "parent"; executes the body of the block within this environment; and then restores the initial environment at the end of the block.

 ```go
 func (in *Interpreter) VisitBlockStmt(stmt ast.BlockStmt) interface{} {